MPH Public Health (Web-based Learning) / Course details

 |D. Transferable skills and personal qualities||D1 Demonstrate the ability to be a reflective and self-directed learner, to accomplish a substantial piece of academic work.|

 Students have up to a full academic year to develop and submit their completed dissertation.
 Students have the opportunity to design their overall dissertation based on a number of different research frameworks that match the public health competencies and more importantly, the work that many public health professionals will be required to do as part of their career.
-The dissertation frameworks include primary research (collecting new data) from a new or established research project, compared with more desk-based research, ranging from an adapted systematic review, analysing existing data sets, or developing an academic public health report.
+The dissertation frameworks include primary research (collecting new data) from a new or established research project, compared with more desk-based research, ranging from an adapted systematic review, analysing existing data sets, or developing an academic public health report or grant proposal.
 All of these options are equally relevant to students wanting to apply quantitative, qualitative or ‘mixed methods’ methodologies, to construct their dissertation.
 There is also the possibility for students to join an external partnership (subject to availability), which can provide alternative applied research opportunities.
 Students selecting to do a primary research project are strongly encouraged to start the process early so that they have time to complete any required research ethics and permissions, before the research can be carried out.
 The student’s supervisor along with resources provided by the MPH team and the University will support this work.

 Teaching and learning methods